Version for visually impaired persons

 8. mediation and the outcome thereof.

-(2) Entries in the register shall be made by servants in the records department or by the servants in charge of the inspection.
+(2) Entries in the register shall be made by staff members in the records department or by the staff members in charge of the inspection.

 (3) The information in the register shall be publicly accessible under the terms and conditions of the Personal Data Protection Act.